geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_segmentation_pipeline.md

 This results in a tile size of 160x160 meters, i.e. 800x800 pixels given a ground sampling distance of 0.2 meters.

-#### Notes
+???+ note "Notes"

     - The data is automatically resampled to the specified ground sampling distance
     - You may need to adjust the tile size and the buffer size depending on the available resources

 Have a look at the [API reference](../../api_reference/data/data_fetcher.md#aviary.data.VRTFetcherConfig) for more details on the configuration options.